FatimaRafaqat/AQI-Prediction/README.md

 # AQI-Prediction
-Using ML model predicts the AQI
+Using ML model to predict the AQI